 The growth of the telecom industry over the last few years has remained somewhat stagnant.
 The reason for this sluggish growth can be attributed to declining revenues from voice-based services, as the preference has shifted towards the use of data.
 However, growth in terms of technological innovations has been more than outstanding.
 The recent technological innovations range from new 4G and 5G technologies to IoT integration.
 The telecom industry is expected to increase its subscriber base massively to estimates of 5.6 billion unique subscribers globally.
 But the burning question that arises here is whether the telecom industry is ready to handle such large numbers.
-The overwhelming data collected from billions of customer along with other operational data can be a mountain to climb for players in the telecom industry.
+The overwhelming data collected from billions of customers along with other operational data can be a mountain to climb for players in the telecom industry.
 So what are the big data challenges telecom players will be facing in the coming future?

 Anyone working in the telecom industry would tell you that the capital expenditure demand due to data growth is their biggest challenge as of yet.
 This problem arises due to changing trends in the consumption of data services over voice services.
 For instance, instead of making calls and texting people prefer WhatsApp and Skype, driving the growth in data traffic and bandwidth usage.
 To cater to such demands, telecom operators have to invest hugely in infrastructure and also strive for cost efficiency.
 The operators should also invest in infrastructure to facilitate big data analytics.